jmichel7/FinitePosets.jl/README.md

   * `hasse(p)`:  a list representing  the Hasse diagram  of the poset: the `i`-th  entry is the list of elements which cover (are immediate  successors of) `i`, that  is the list of `j` such that `i<j` and there is no `k` such that `i<k<j`.
   * `incidence(p)`: a  boolean matrix  such that `incidence[i,j]==true` iff `i<=j`.
 This is sometimes called the ζ-matrix of the poset.

 Some  computations work better on the  incidence matrix, and some others on the  Hasse diagram.
-If missing for a  computation, one of the above data is computed  from the  other.
+If needed  for a  computation and  missing, one of the above  data is computed from the other.
 This may take some substantial time for large posets.

 There  are several ways of defining a  poset.
-By entering the Hasse diagram:
+One way is entering the Hasse diagram:

 ```julia-repl
 julia> p=CPoset([[2,3],[4],[4],Int[]])
 1<2,3<4
 ```

-As  seen above, `p` is shown as a list of covering maximal chains; elements which  are  equivalent  for  the  poset  are  printed together separated by commas.
+As  seen above,  `p` is  displayed as  a list  of covering  maximal chains; elements  which are equivalent for the poset are printed together separated by commas.

 ```julia-repl
 julia> length(p) # the number of elements of `p`